unruthless/tailwind/README.md

 Data Sources & Dependencies
 ----------------------------

-Tailwind consumes data from the following services.
+Tailwinds consumes data from the following services.
 If the listed limitations prove untenable, I've also listed alternative data sources.
 Eventually, it'd be nice to make these data sources interchangeable.